aws-samples/amazon-transcribe-output-word-document/README.md

 ##### Prerequisites

-This application relies upon three external python libraries, which you will need to install onto the system that you wise to deploy this application to.
+This application relies upon four external python libraries, which you will need to install onto the system that you wise to deploy this application to.
 They are as follows:

 - python-docx
 - scipy
 - matplotlib
+- boto3

 These should all be installed using the relevant tool for your target platform - typically this would be via `pip`, the Python package manager, but could be via `yum`, `apt-get` or something else.
 Please consult your platform's Python documentation for more information.